elixir-lang/elixir-lang.github.com/getting-started/case-cond-and-if.markdown

 This is equivalent to `else if` clauses in many imperative languages (although used way less frequently here).

-If none of the conditions return true, an error (`CondClauseError`) is raised.
+If all of the conditions return `nil` or `false`, an error (`CondClauseError`) is raised.
 For this reason, it may be necessary to add a final condition, equal to `true`, which will always match:

 ```iex
 iex> cond do